What It’s All About

 - Use templates from Postcards to Voters to print your own at home on cardstock.
 The USPS warns that thin, flimsy cards tend to get caught in mail processing equipment so make sure the cardstock is postcard weight.

 - Postcard stamps ($0.36 each) are available from USPS.
 You can order online from their website or buy them in post offices, including many small in-store ones (for example, in the Bartell Drugs in Bridle Trails)

 Once you have supplies, you could contact one or more of the organizations below to sign up for a postcard-writing assignment.
 They will send you a list of addresses and instructions on what to write, usually by email.
 It can sometimes take a little while to receive your first addresses.
 If you want to get started right away, email us at firstname.lastname@example.org, or just email us whenever you need addresses.
 Please ask for only the number of addresses you can write to within one week.

 - Postcards to Voters – This is the organization that started it all, with Tony the Democrat.
 For candidate postcards, these should be mailed promptly.

-- The Georgia Postcard Project is still getting organized for these campaigns, but they will update their website when they are ready.
+- The Georgia Postcard Project check their website for current information.
 You can also join their Facebook Group.

 Why should we write postcards?
 Does it work?